Oriental fruit fly

 Prevention and control

-• protein-based, for attracting female flies
+- protein-based, to attract female flies

 Phytosanitary status